Monkhsukh/StreamingDataProcessing/README.md

 * ProcTime
 ** The processing for the score; that is, the time at which the score wasobserved by the pipeline

+Preceding each example is a short snippet of Apache Beam Java SDKpseudocode to make the definition of the pipeline more concrete.

 * PCollections
 ** These represent datasets (possibly massive ones) across which parallel transformations can be performed (hence the “P” at the beginning of thename)
 * PTransforms